 “Oh, I’ll have him get on his phone.
 I’ll keep Mr. Nosey Boy from listening.”

 “I want to try to make up some with Scott.
 It’s not fair he’s dragged into all this.”

 “Well, good luck.
 I’m holding off on the advice department.”

 I wait as I heard Scott being told to talk with me.”

 “What?” he says after picking up.

 “A lot,” I say.
 “I’m sorry you’re involved in all that is going on.
 I tried to keep your name out of it.”

 “Really, well that might work for anyone who doesn’t know me.”

 “I don’t know you any more, Scott.”

-“So why are you talking about me then.”
+“So why were you talking about me then.”

 “That Scott is in my heart.
 I still love him.”